vfarah-if/localkubekindexercise/README.md

 ![Kube tools](assets/kubetools.png)

-1. [kind](https://sigs.k8s.io/kind) is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.
+1. [kind](https://sigs.k8s.io/kind) is a tool for running local Kubernetes clusters using Docker container “nodes”.
+   Kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.

    ```bash
    ❯ brew install kind